cryptosubh/blog/_drafts/Curse-of-Dimensionality.md

 mathematicians bravely add another coordinate or change a two to a three and BOOM!

-I've always been fascinated by problems that *don't* generalize -- problems where we can perfectly characterize everything that is happening in two, three, or maybe even four dimensions, and after that have no idea.
+I've always been fascinated by problems that *don't* generalize -- problems where we can perfectly characterize everything that is happening in two, three, or maybe even four dimensions, and after that [have no idea] (https://en.wikipedia.org/wiki/Kissing_number_problem).